w4t3rcs/spring-python-executor/README.md

 }
 ```
 3. **Script Calls using `PythonExecutor`**:
-   Use AOP aspects (`PythonCommandAspect`) to inject Python script executions before or after specific method invocations.
+   Use `PythonExecutor` to execute Python script.

    An example of Python execution: